UMAprotocol/protocol/packages/financial-templates-lib/README.md

    ratios.
 To understand how to interact with the client, see the class documentation [here](./src/clients/FinancialContractClient.js).

-1. The `FinancialContractEventClient` can be used to access historical events that were emitted by an Financial Contract.
+1. The `FinancialContractEventClient` can be used to access historical events that were emitted by a Financial Contract.
 To understand how to interact with the client, see the class documentation [here](./src/clients/FinancialContractEventClient.js).